OHDSI/Achilles/README-developers.md

 2. All analysis queries must be optimized for MPP systems by including a hashing hint.
 Generally, this is person_id or subject_id, or whichever field offers a useful index.
 Please refer to the DatabaseConnector package for more information.

 3. Main Achilles analyses (pre-computed aggregated stats about the data source) are stored in inst/analyses, Heel analyses (data quality checks about those aggregated stats) are stored in *inst/sql/sql_server/heels*, and export to JSON scripts are stored in *inst/sql/sql_server/exports*.
-Any post-processing activities such as index building and concept hierarchy table creation are stored in *inst/sql/sql_server/post_processing*.
+Any post-processing activities such as index building are stored in *inst/sql/sql_server/post_processing*.

 ## Achilles Main Analyses